 Forms builder is the most used tool to design GUI in Oracle Apps 11i.
 R12 also uses a form builder to design custom and standard forms.
 Forms internally run SQL Queries, call package/procedure as per the business logic against Oracle Database.
 Sometimes, you find forms are running slow, taking time to perform the transaction.
 In this case, you can enable a trace of the form and generate TKPROF.

-This TKPROF should help you to identify the query which is the bottleneck and taking time to execute.
+This TKPROF should help you to identify the query that is the bottleneck and taking time to execute.
 This helps you to take corrective action by fine-tuning.

 1. Enable Trace for forms (trace with binds and waits)

-Log in to Oracle Apps and open concern form.
+Log in to Oracle Apps and open the concern form.
 Click on Help–>Diagnostics–>Trace.
-This open below tracing options,
+The open below tracing options,